klimes/Pham_MBE_CH/README.md

 Data for comparison of MP2 and RPA to CCSD(T) for many-body contributions in eth?ne crystals.

 Contents:
-* Structures of dimers, trimers, and tetramers (TODO)
+* Structures of dimers, trimers, and tetramers (.zip)
 * Interaction and non-additive energies for the clusters (4body TODO)

 The output files were generated with mbelib.py